 Australian organisational numbers

-If you wish to call a business or organisation, you may notice their phone numbers are a bit different.
-Most commonly beginning with either 13, 1300 or 1800, companies use these as they are nationwide numbers, meaning if a business moves into a different region, they don’t have to worry about changing their number.
+Business or organisation phone numbers are a bit different and commonly begin with either 13, 1300 or 1800.
+Companies use these as they are nationwide numbers: if a business moves into a different region, they don’t have to worry about changing their area code.
 The main difference between a 1300 and 1800 number is the cost, as 1300 are referred to as Local Rate Numbers, meaning it will cost you to call 1300 numbers, while 1800 numbers are Toll Free Numbers, meaning they are free to call.

 How do I keep my old phone number?

-If you’re looking at making the switch to another SIM-Only plan, you can keep your old phone number through a process known as ‘porting’.
+If you’re looking at making the switch to another SIM-only plan, you can keep your old phone number through a process known as ‘mobile number porting’.
 You can only port your phone number once you’ve signed up to a new provider or deal, with your new provider giving you the option to keep your phone number when you’re activating your SIM card.
-The benefit of this is that you don’t have to memorise a new number every time you switch providers!

 Can I choose my own phone number?

-If you’re after something a bit more personalised, you can also ask your provider for a phone number that is easier to remember, or something that you just prefer.
-The big providers, such as Telstra, Optus, Vodafone and Amaysim, all offer the option for customers to choose their phone number, but it will cost you extra, and there’s also the risk that someone else already has the phone number you want!
-Simply contact them to find out if the phone number you want is available.
+You can also ask your provider for a phone number that is easier to remember, or something that you just prefer.
+The big providers, such as Telstra, Optus and Vodafone, all offer the option for customers to choose their own mobile phone number.
+However, this will cost you extra, and there’s also the risk that someone else already has the phone number you want.

 Australian phone numbers you should know